kenta-s/gmail_api_jp/README.md

 # GmailApiJp

 GmailApiJp helps you create Gmail drafts more easily by using Ruby.
 It lets you avoid implementing a complicated coding on handling Gmail API to do so.
+This Gem completely supports Japanese language.

 ## Preparation